kuncikayu/oryx-wallet-generator/README.md

 # 🪙 Oryx Wallet Generator

-A desktop tool to generate crypto wallets for multiple chains (EVM, Solana, Cosmos, SUI) with export options like JSON, TXT, or CSV.
+A desktop tool to generate crypto wallets for multiple chains (EVM, Solana, Cosmos) with export options like JSON, TXT, or CSV.
 Built with Python and Tkinter, and compiled to `.exe` using Nuitka.

 ---